Welcome to Hāpara Highlights Follow

 Student connection issues

-Occasionally, student tiles in Highlights will not display student browsing activity correctly.
-Highlights provides various alerts and error messages to let you know when there is a problem connecting to students’ devices.
+Occasionally, Student Tiles in Highlights may not display student browsing activity correctly.
+Highlights provides various alerts to let you know when there is a problem connecting to students’ devices.

 Possible issues include:

-- there are several students logged into the same one device
+- There are several students logged into one device

 Highlights is slow to update

 If you find that Highlights is very slow, it may be due to your school network.
-In this case, contact your System Administrator who will be able to adjust Highlights bandwidth parameters (i.e. by reducing the volume and frequency of updates to Highlights, reducing the quality of the screenshot images and/or removing the screenshot functionality to increase the speed of Highlights).
+In this case, contact your system administrator, who will be able to adjust Highlights bandwidth parameters.

-If you are experiencing an issue connecting to a student’s device, we recommend first clicking the refresh button on the student tile to re-establish the connection between Highlights and the student device.
+If you are experiencing an issue connecting to a student’s device, first click the refresh button at the top right side of your screen.

-If you continue to experience an issue, you can click Need help? in the student tile to learn how to run a connectivity check.
+If you continue to experience an issue, you can click the Need help? bar at the bottom of a Student Tile.